htmldiz/Helpers/readme.md

+## remove_all_transients.sql file removing all transients in database

-##.htaccess file for bedrock application if website root folder can not be changed
+## .htaccess file for bedrock application if website root folder can not be changed
 ```sh
 # BEGIN WordPress Bedrock
 # The directives (lines) between "BEGIN WordPress Bedrock" and "END WordPress Bedrock" are